-16 Some recent attempts have been made to try and include additional data from alternative sources such as tax records and the top incomes database when estimating inequality.
+&lt;sup>14 Some recent attempts have been made to try and include additional data from alternative sources such as tax records and the top incomes database when estimating inequality.
 In future versions of our database we hope to include information from such exercises.